 The joint venture took over the in-progress advance utilities relocation contract as a change order at the outset of the project.
 Close coordination with local agencies and an extensive re-sequencing of the project was conducted to minimize overall schedule impact.
 All utilities along the alignment have been either relocated or protected in place, particularly along Broadway and Hope, where the utilities are large and numerous.

 In November 2019, the team was awarded the International Tunneling Association’s (ITA) Project of the Year (between €50M and €500M).
-Winners were announced at an awards dinner in Miami held in conjunction with the Cutting Edge conference.
 This highly competitive award recognizes our innovation and ability to overcome challenges throughout the life of the project.